 - Tangier: Tangier is 5 hours from Al Hoceima, so it’s better as a multi-day trip.
 Tangier is the perfect destination to witness the mixture of Spanish, French, Italian and Arabic influences in Morocco’s architecture and contemporary lifestyle.

-- Melilla: The autonomous city of Melilla is 2 hours from Al Hoceima, excluding waiting time at the border.
-In Melilla, you will walk through beautiful gardens, visit historical fortresses and enjoy relaxing time at the beach.
+- Melilla: the autonomous city of Melilla is 2 hours from Al Hoceima, excluding waiting time at the border.
+In Melilla, you will walk through beautiful gardens, visit historical fortresses and enjoy a relaxing time at the beach.

 The traditional tannery of Chouara in Fez

 Here are some tips that we hope will be useful to you during your stay in Al Hoceima: